TUDelft-CS4110/2016-sre-crew/Report.md

 ```
 The % separates the action from the parameters and the # separates the parameters.
 The actions available are `push`, `check` and `enterText`.
-One of these three actions combined with the parameters that represent the xPath of the specific component creates a word for the alphabet.
+One of these three actions combined with the parameters that represent the XPath of the specific component creates a word for the alphabet.
 An example of such a word is:
 ```
 push%//android.widget.FrameLayout[1][@index='0' and @resource-id='' and contains(@text, '') and @content-desc='']/android.widget.ListView[1][@index='0' and @resource-id='' and contains(@text, '') and @content-desc='']#125#65
 ```

 This represents the action of pushing an element contained in a `ListView`.
-The tool provide two functionalities for the purpose of generating this alphabet:
+The tool provides two functionalities for the purpose of generating this alphabet:
 1. The first one `alphabet:create` helps the user dumping the screens of the application.
 2. The second one `alphabet:compose` merges all the actions obtained from the screen dumps and composes the alphabet of the finite state machine.